ePages-de/epages-devportal/_posts/2018/2018-06-26-kubernetes-deployments-with-helm-secrets.md

 ```

 to edit the secrets.
-This will open vim (Being able to use a different editor seems to be a feature that will come in the future) and let you edit the secrets file like a normal file.
+This will open vim (Being able to use a different editor seems to be a feature that will come in the future) and lets you edit the `secrets` file like a normal file.
 In the background `helm-secrets` will decrypt the file and encrypt it again after closing it.